DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/_index.md

 The most flexible open-source & standards-compliant OpenID Connect and OAuth 2.0 framework for ASP.NET Core.

 {{% notice note %}}
-This is the documentation for version 5.x.
+This is the documentation for version 6.x.
+You can find the v5.x documentation [here](https://docs.duendesoftware.com/identityserver/v5).
 {{% /notice %}}